 You may have hypoglycemia without symptoms.
 This is known as hypoglycemia unawareness.

-Hypoglycemia is either reactive or non-reactive.
-Each type has different causes:
+Hypoglycemia is either reactive or nonreactive.
+The two types have different causes.

 Reactive hypoglycemia occurs within a few hours after a meal.
 An overproduction of insulin causes reactive hypoglycemia.
-Having reactive hypoglycemia may mean you’re at risk for developing diabetes.
+Having reactive hypoglycemia may mean you’re at risk of developing diabetes.

-Non-reactive hypoglycemia isn’t necessarily related to meals and may be due to an underlying disease.
-Causes of non-reactive, or fasting, hypoglycemia include:
+Nonreactive hypoglycemia isn’t necessarily related to meals and may be due to an underlying condition.
+Causes of nonreactive, or fasting, hypoglycemia include: